codesport/coursera-react-confusion/README.md

 `import { BrowserRouter } from 'react-router-dom';`

-Creates a specialized history object.
-Don't forget to encolose your app in BrowserRouter.
+Now, create a specialized history object.
+Don't forget to enclose your app in BrowserRouter.
 For example:

 ```
     return (